Parole Girl: Plot

-When Sylvia Day (Mae Clarke) is caught trying to pull a scam on the Taylor Department Store in New York City, she pleads with the store manager to let her go, but his boss, Joe Smith (Ralph Bellamy), insists on following store policy, and she is handed over to the police, convicted and sentenced to a year in prison.
+When Sylvia Day is caught trying to pull a scam on the Taylor Department Store in New York City, she pleads with the store manager to let her go, but his boss, Joe Smith, insists on following store policy, and she is handed over to the police, convicted and sentenced to a year in prison.
 Sylvia is consumed with the idea of getting revenge on Joe.

-She becomes friends with chatty fellow inmate Jeanie Vance (Marie Prevost), who offers to team up with her and commit more crimes once they have served their time.
+She becomes friends with chatty fellow inmate Jeanie Vance, who offers to team up with her and commit more crimes once they have served their time.
 When Sylvia learns that Jeanie has a surprising connection to Joe, she decides to get out early.
 She sets a fire, then passes out from the smoke while trying to put it out.
 For her "heroism", she is granted parole.

-Tony Gratton (Hale Hamilton), her partner in the failed con, tries to talk her into marrying him and going to Chicago to continue their life of crime, but she is determined to avenge herself.
+Tony Gratton, her partner in the failed con, tries to talk her into marrying him and going to Chicago to continue their life of crime, but she is determined to avenge herself.
 Besides, she knows that Tony is already married.

 Sylvia stalks Joe, learning all she can about him.
 Then, she pretends to be an old acquaintance at a nightclub where Joe is celebrating his promotion to general manager by getting drunk.
 The next morning, Joe discovers her in his apartment.
 She informs him that they have gotten married.
 Joe laughs, then tells her that he already has a wife.
 She tells him she knows (it is Jeanie), then reveals her motives.
 Tony shows up, masquerading as the person who married them; he gives Joe the marriage license the couple supposedly left behind.
 Threatened with a charge of bigamy, Joe reluctantly agrees to support Sylvia for a year, the length of her parole.